Log-Hessian and Deviation Bounds for Markov Semi-Groups, and Regularization Effect in $L^1$: Laguerre's semi-groups

-In this section we deal with the Laguerre semigroups on $(0,\infty)$.
-We may prove that both properties of Item (1), and item (2) in the introduction, do not hold.
-On the other hand, the strategy of the supremum applies and will allow us to prove the Talagrand Conjecture for the Gamma probability measures.
+In this section we deal with the Laguerre semi-groups on $(0,\infty)$.
+We may prove that both log-semi-convexity and deviation bounds for log-semi-convex functions (Problem (1) and (2) in the introduction), do not hold.
+On the other hand, the strategy of the uniform bound on $P_t$ applies and will allow us to prove the Talagrand regularization effect for the Gamma probability measures.

 In the next subsection, we introduce the Laguerre operator in its full generality.
-However, in the subsequent sub-section we may, for simplicity, reduce to the sole case $\alpha=3/2$ (see below) which is simpler to handle.
+However, in the subsequent subsection we may, for simplicity, reduce to the sole case $\alpha=3/2$ (see below) which is simpler to handle.
 Many computations could probably be done for general $\alpha$ but at the price of heavy technicalities.
 We preferred a simpler presentation rather than a complete one in order to present the phenomenon occurring in the setting of Laguerre's operators.